-As of 2010, the U.S. spent $80 billion on corrections expenditures at the federal, state and local levels, according to The Brookings Institute, the most recent and widely reported figure.
-Of that amount, $38.8 billion has fallen onto the taxpayers, according to a 2012 Vera Institute of Justice report.
-However, some states spend more on corrections and expenses than others, due to a variety of factors.
+The U.S. spent $80 billion on corrections at the federal, state and local levels as of 2010, which is the most recent and widely reported data, according to the Brookings Institution.
+Of that amount, $38.8 billion has fallen on taxpayers, according to a 2012 Vera Institute of Justice report.
+However, some states rack up greater corrections expenditures than others due to a variety of factors.

 Click through to find out how much prison inmates are costing the 20 top-spending states.

 - Total state and local expenditures: $26.3 billion

 Part of the funding for Arkansas’ prisons goes toward inmate educational classes.
 In 2018, the Arkansas Department of Correction partnered with the Arkansas Hunger Relief Alliance to offer cooking classes to women at the Hawkins Center in Wrightsville, ArkansasOnline.com reported.

 “Releasing women with the nutritional education will make a difference in their lives, and can make a huge difference in the lives of Arkansas families and children who benefit from healthier meals,” deputy warden Mark Warner told the site.